knaka/pug/README.md

 Apart from these missing features, everything in the language reference should be supported.

+## <a name="pkg-difference">Difference with original</a>

+- Fixed support for class names with '-'
+- Fixed nested loops
+- Added support for single quotes
+- Added support for import exception list

 ## <a name="pkg-index">Index</a>
 * [func CompileFile(filename string, options ...Options) (*template.Template, error)](#CompileFile)